 5. Briefly unavailable for scheduled maintenance

-You will see “briefly unavailable for scheduled maintenance” when you perform updates on your website, whether themes, plugins or WordPress itself.
-Most of the times your site goes back to normal after a successful update.
+You will see “briefly unavailable for scheduled maintenance” when you perform updates on your website, whether themes, plugins, or WordPress itself.
+Most of the time your site goes back to normal after a successful update.

 But, things don’t always go as planned, and the “Briefly unavailable for scheduled maintenance” decides to stay over your website.
 If that happened, don’t worry, it’s an easy fix.
 You just need to follow the steps from our article dedicated to this WordPress issue.
 However, if that is not a case and you are interested in website maintenance, you can always check our WordPress Maintenance Service.

 While looking online for code snippets in order to solve problems or customize your site seems like a good idea, not knowing what you copy/paste can break your whole website.
 One wrong line of code and your site will welcome you with a WordPress Syntax Error.

 Now you learned your lesson!
 But no need to panic, you can fix it by copy/pasting even more code and following online guides.
 We have one such article, and we recommend you checking it if you want to learn how to fix WordPress Syntax Error.